-At some point during the first nine months of her life, you may discover that your kitten isn’t feeling or looking her best.
-This might be because she’s caught a kitty cold.
+At some point during the first nine months of their life, you may discover that your kitten isn’t feeling or looking their best.
+This might be because they've caught a kitty cold.

 The good news is that the majority of kitten colds are caused by only two viruses.
-As long as your kitten is up to date with her vaccinations, then she should be protected against both of them.
+As long as your kitten is up to date with their vaccinations, then they should be protected against both of them.

 What to look out for